WLMZ (AM)

 WLMZ (1300 kHz) is a commercial AM broadcasting radio station licensed to West Hazleton, Pennsylvania.
-It is owned by Audacy, Inc. and airs a Spanish tropical format in a simulcast with WLMZ-FM (102.3 FM) from Pittston.
+It is owned by Audacy, Inc. and airs a Spanish tropical format in a simulcast with WLMZ-FM 102.3 from Pittston.
 WLMZ has a power of 5,000 watts daytime with a directional antenna signal pattern focused towards the north, then switches to a power of 500 watts at night with another directional signal pattern focused towards the northeast.
 WLMZ is considered a Class B station according to the Federal Communications Commission.

-Until October 13, 2023, the then-WODS was one of four simulcast radio stations in Northeastern Pennsylvania that called themselves WILK Newsradio, along with 103.1 WILK-FM in Avoca, 980 WILK in Wilkes-Barre and 910 WAAF in Scranton.
+Until October 13, 2023, the then-WODS was one of four simulcast radio stations in Northeastern Pennsylvania that called themselves WILK Newsradio, along with WILK-FM 103.1 in Avoca, WILK (980 AM) in Wilkes-Barre and WAAF (910 AM) in Scranton.
 Studios and offices are on Route 315 in Pittston.

 History

 Prior use of 1300 kHz in Hazleton

 The first station at 1300 kHz in the Hazleton area operated from October 26, 1961, to January 14, 1965, as WTHT, which became WHZN in 1964.
 Broadcasting from studios and a transmitter southeast of Hazleton, the station experienced a turbulent final year which included a license renewal designated for hearing, financial problems, and a union strike which prompted the station to go off air for good.
 An attempt to reactivate the frequency in the late 1960s and early 1970s failed due to its specification of West Hazleton as the city of license despite not covering it completely.